status-im/specs/status-payloads-spec.md

 #### Payload

-Payload is a struct (a compound data type) with the following fields (order is important):

 | Field | Name | Type | Description |
 | ----- | ---- | ---- | ---- |
 | 1| contacts | `[struct { name string last-updated int device-info struct {id string fcm-token string } pending? bool}` | An array of contacts |